 Her whimsical work has brought to life the advertising campaign concepts of clients including The V&A Museum, Hermès, Wedgwood, Molton Brown, Mulberry, Selfridges and Bombay Sapphire.

 By virtue of her reputation, Rhea was subsequently offered the task of Creative Practitioner for Performance, School of Media and Communication at The London College of Fashion (University of the Arts) in 2014 for two-and-a-half years.
-She is now a visiting lecturer there as well as a number of Arts Universities across the UK.
+She is now a visiting lecturer there as well as lecturing at numerous Arts Universities across the UK.

 Rhea continues to live and work in London.